dagbdagb/APCnotes/README.md

 Different NMC generations have different, incompatible firmware versions:

-### NMC2
 - 5.x.y, 6.x.y, 7.x.y.
+NMC2.
 You want to have the latest available 7.x.y version.
-- typically 3 files: aos, application and bootmon
+- typically 3 files: aos, $application and bootmon. bootmon may already be at the right version. 'about' in CLI will tell you what you already have.
 - installation with bundled windows app, or with scp or via web UI.

-### NMC3
 - 1.x.y.z, 2.x.y.z, 3.x.y.z.
+NMC3.
 Your unit might have been delivered with 3.x.y.z.
 Updates to version 3 require a service agreement.
 - single file upload (*.nmc3)
 - installation with bundled windows app, or with scp or via web UI.